-The CFSL planned a large parade in San Diego to protest a city ordinance that banned public speech in a seven-square block area.
-The area, described by city leaders as “congested,” included a section known as “Soapbox Row.”
-The Wobblies used Soapbox Row for impromptu speeches exhorting class struggle and railing against capitalism.
+The group planned a large parade to protest a San Diego ordinance that banned public speech in a seven-square block area.
+The area, described by city leaders as “congested,” included a section known as “Soapbox Row” often used by Wobblies for impromptu speeches exhorting class struggle and railing against capitalism.

 Juanita McKamey, a local manicurist, was one of the organizers of the parade.

-Juanita took up her position at the front of the parade with the other organizers.
+She took up her position at the front of the group with the other organizers.
 Standing four abreast, they marched slowly forward.
 As they picked up speed they sang, waved banners and encouraged the three to five thousand onlookers to join them.
-The group was escorted by a contingent of more than 100 San Diego police officers.
-No one would be arrested as long as the parade kept moving.
+Escorted by a contingent of more than 100 San Diego police officers, the parade organizers had been promised that no one would be arrested as long as they kept moving.

 Juanita had no intention of following the court’s orders.
-She planned to continue what she claimed was her “calling”: agitating for freedom of speech.
-She organized an escape from a window of the detention facility using a rope she’d fashioned from blankets.
-The plan was uncovered before she had a chance to put it into action.
+Instead she planned to continue what she deemed was her “calling”: agitating for freedom of speech.
+She planned her escape from a window of the detention facility, using a rope she’d fashioned from blankets.
+But the plan was uncovered before she had a chance to put it into action.
 She was transferred to the city jail to await trial with the other organizers.

 The Wobblies demanded a state investigation of the protest and the police response.
 The investigation uncovered no mistreatment of the prisoners.
 Even the hosing of protesters by police was considered acceptable because no one was seriously injured.
-The investigation also found that the protesters had committed no acts of violence.
+The investigation also determined that the protesters had committed no acts of violence.

-Juanita attended the state investigation hearings, but this was the last time her name came up in protest-related news.
-The Wobblies announced their departure from the San Diego campaign at the end of May 1912.
+At the end of May, The Wobblies announced their departure from the San Diego campaign.
 In mid-June, after a smallpox epidemic broke out in the jail, the last 15 free speech prisoners pleaded guilty, paid their fines and were released.

 The revolution that had started with a bang ended with a fizzle.